dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     1. If there is a guard clause:

         1. Evaluate it.
-If it does not evaluate to a Boolean, throw a runtime exception. *This can happen if the guard expression's type is `dynamic`.*
+If it does not evaluate to a Boolean, throw a runtime error. *This can happen if the guard expression's type is `dynamic`.*

-        1. If the guard evaluates to `true`, evaluate the then `statement`.
+        1. If the guard evaluates to `true`, execute the then `statement`.

-        2. Else, evaluate the else `statement` if there is one.
+        2. Else, execute the else `statement` if there is one.

     2. Else there is no guard clause.
-Evaluate the then `statement`.
+Execute the then `statement`.

 4. Else the match failed.
-Evaluate the else `statement` if there is one.
+Execute the else `statement` if there is one.

 ### Matching (refuting and destructuring)